PHB-CPHB/test-Integration-testing/README.md

 We expect that all methods have been unit tested.

-Because we are Black Box testing it would also require us to make perfromance testing, to support the Black Box tests

 We will test it in this order.

+1. Buttom Up test
+   * We chose to test using bottom up method so we are sure that each layer does as intented and get the correct data.

-1. Testing the connection between Database and DataLayer (This will be created)
+   1.Testing the connection between Database and DataLayer (This will be created)
      * This will be completed with JUnit5

    2. Testing the connection between ServiceLayer and DataLayer.
 (This will be created)
       * This will be completed with JUnit5

    3. Testing the connection between UserInterfaceLayer and ServiceLayer (This will be created)
       * This will be completed with JUnit5

-4. Performance testing (These test will not be created)
+2. Performance testing (These test will not be created)
    * We would make performance test with Junit5 where we would test response and capacity.
+   * Because we are Black Box testing it would also require us to make perfromance testing, to support the Black Box tests